abinit/abinit/doc/tutorial/gwr1.md

 especially if one can take advantage of ScalaPack to distribute the Hamiltonian matrix.

 Here we ask for 100 states as in the previous GW tutorial [[nband]] = 100 was considered converged within 30 meV.
-Cleary, when studying new systems a good value of [[nband]] is not given to you so one has to plan this calculation in advance and ask for a reasonably-large number of states so that we do not have to repeat the WFK generation several times just to increase the number of bands.
+Cleary, when studying new systems a good value of [[nband]] is not known in advance so one has to plan this calculation in advance and ask for a reasonably-large number of states so that we do not have to repeat the WFK generation several times just to increase the number of bands in the WFK file.

 !!! important